 Your backyard is your personal space where you can relax and enjoy Nature.
 Why not create a welcome environment that is environmental friendly for all creatures humans, birds, butterflies, bees, and our planet.
-Do your part to make this world safer by creating a healthier and more diverse ecosystems right in our own garden and backyards.
+Do your part to make this world safer by creating a healthier and more diverse ecosystems right in our own organic garden and backyards.
 Practice greenscaping.

 Sadly according to the National Audubon Society, the 20 birds on the Common Birds in Decline list have lost at least half of their populations in just four decades due to residential and industrial development.
 According to the monarchwatch.org the loss of monarchs have been contributed to the decline of milkweed due to roadside management practices, intensive agriculture and the extensive use of herbicides.
 These natural visitors help control pests, and seed and pollinate our gardens.